Last Updated on June 9th, 2021 at 01:16 pm

 Hibernate comes with a provision to create tables and populate them as per the Java classes involved in inheritance.
 Hibernate offers basically three different approaches to map hierarchical classes – classes involved in inheritance with database tables.
+There are three types of inheritance strategy – Table per class hierarchy, Table per sub-class and Table per concrete class.

 Observe, in the above hierarchy, three classes are involved where Person is the super class and Student and Teacher are subclasses with their own properties declared as instance variables.